 2011 – today

 There has been a significant change in the bottom row due to rebranding: instead of “CB Richard Ellis,” the impressive “CBRE Build” now appears.
 The bottom line also contains large, semi-bold glyphs.
-The top row abbreviation is still much more massive, so the letters are blocky, wide, and bold.
+The top-row abbreviation is still much larger, so the letters are blocky, wide, and bold.
 Both inscriptions are centered.
-This design makes the emblem a convenient marketing tool for attracting the right category of clients, confident and business-minded.
+This design makes the emblem a convenient marketing tool for attracting the right category of clients: confident, business-minded.

 Font and Colors